 - 5Lower Your Risk Profile

-Install safety features like smoke detectors, security systems or storm shutters to qualify for premium reductions.
-Maintaining a claim-free record saves $282 to $520 annually compared to filing claims.
-Improving credit from below fair to good saves about 13% on premiums in New Jersey.
-Pay bills on time and reduce debt to boost your credit score.
+Install smoke detectors, security systems or storm shutters to qualify for premium reductions.
+A claim-free record saves $282 to $520 a year compared to filing claims.
+Improving your credit from below fair to good cuts premiums by about 13% in New Jersey.
+Paying bills on time and reducing debt are the most direct ways to get there.

 Calculate New Jersey Homeowners Insurance Costs: FAQ